danielrindunica/kubeword/README.md

 ### Key Features

 - **IaC deployment:** All you do is in the Cloud :cloud:
-- **Allways up to date:** New revisions of Wordpress are constantly updated so you can be safe on the net :computer:
+- **Allways up to date:** New revisions of Wordpress are constantly updated so you can be safe on the net.
-- **Monitoring:** Grafana and Prometheus are great tools to give you meaningfull insights about the health of your Blog. :heart:
+- **Monitoring:** Grafana and Prometheus are great tools to give you meaningfull insights about the health of your Blog.

 ## Installation